 .

-Whilst all Participants have a complete right to a private life and freedom of expression, they must however avoid making comments or sharing material on their personal social media which is likely to harm the reputation, or bring into disrepute cricket generally, the Shropshire Cricket Community and /or its Participants, .
+Whilst all Participants have a complete right to a private life and freedom of expression, they must however avoid making comments or sharing material on their personal social media which is likely to harm the reputation, or bring into disrepute cricket generally, the Shropshire Cricket Community and /or its Participants .

 Breach of this Guidance.